The Mason 85 from Seatylock Review

 Flushed with the success of their high security Pentagon bike lock, the guys at Seatylock have just released a second u-lock to keep it company!

-And while they’ve maintained the same high levels of protection, they’ve shrunk the size down to make what purports to be the lightest Sold Secure Gold bike lock available today.
+And while they’ve maintained the same high levels of protection, they’ve shrunk the size down to make one of the lightest Sold Secure Diamond bike locks available today.

 Just like the Pentagon, the Mason eschews a traditional circular shackle for something more angular.
 But while the Pentagon features a (yes, you guessed it!)
 5 sided bar, the Mason goes for a 3 sided, triangular shackle.